 Fix 10 – Rename the game file

 If all else above doesn’t help, try renaming the game file.
-This method sounds a bit weird, but it works like a charm for some players stuck in the endless crashes.
+This method sounds a bit weird, but it works like a charm for many players stuck in the endless crashes.

 1) Launch the Battle.net client.